rapid7/metasploit-framework/documentation/modules/auxiliary/client/mms/send_mms.md

 The FROM field of SMTP.
 In some cases, it may be used as ```SMTPUSER```.

+**MMSSUBJECT**

+The MMS subject.
+Some carriers require this in order to receive the text, such as AT&T.

 ## Supported Carrier Gateways

 The module supports the following carriers: